Sudan Signs Deal With US to Normalise Ties With Israel

-Sudan has officially joined the 'Abraham Accords', signing a memorandum of understanding with the US on Wednesday to formally normalise its ties with Israel, a statement put out by the office of the prime minister Wednesday said.
+Sudan has officially joined the 'Abraham Accords', signing a memorandum of understanding with the US on Wednesday to formally normalise its ties with Israel, according to a statement put out by the office of the prime minister.

-Mnuchin is the highest-ranking official to visit Sudan since the early 1990s, when Washington slapped Khartoum with a 'state sponsor of terrorism' designation for harbouring Islamist terrorists and members of Palestinian militia groups.
+Mnuchin is the highest-ranking official to visit Sudan since the early Nineties, when Washington slapped Khartoum with a 'state sponsor of terrorism' designation for harbouring Islamist terrorists and members of Palestinian militia groups.

 The Republic of the Sudan— Sudan Ministry of Finance (@SudanFinance) January 6, 2021